-What ended? — the cursed life, sin’s nature, death’s reign, the shadowy perspective, the religious searching for God.
-These all ended at the judgment, the one that Jesus bore.
+Many things were ended that day: the cursed life, sin’s nature, death’s reign, the shadowy perspective and the religious searching for God.
+These all ended at this judgment, the one that Jesus bore.

 “It is finished” was His cry, was it not?

-Paradoxically, men love darkness rather than light, because their deeds are evil?
-Evil then obscures certain judicial ends, most prominently the one where God laid on Him (Christ), the iniquity of us all.
+Paradoxically, men love darkness rather than light.
+This is because their deeds are evil.
+Evil then obscures certain judicial ends, most prominently the one where God laid on Him (Christ) the iniquity of us all.
 Jesus didn’t come to judge you and me but to judge what plagues, hinders, and harasses us.
 Let’s see it clearly.

 “Sometime during October 31, 1517, the day before the Feast of All Saints, the 33-year-old Martin Luther posted 99 theses on the door of the Castle Church in Wittenberg.
 The door functioned as a bulletin board for various announcements related to academic and church affairs. ”